MichelMichels/wix-deployment-dojo/ep5/README.md

 This has a couple of consequences while upgrading your software with such small increments (changes of the 'd' number).

 1. `a.b.c.d` is equal to `a.b.c.e`
-2.
+2. Multiple versions of the same software will show up in Windows Programs

 ## Same version upgrade

 The `AllowSameVersionUpgrades` attribute in the `MajorUpgrade` tag allows you to upgrade the same version.
+This will also cleanup multiple versions installed.

 ```xml
 <MajorUpgrade DowngradeErrorMessage="A newer version was detected."
 AllowSameVersionUpgrades="yes" />